progrium/taragen/web/docs/getting-started.md

 brew install taragen
 ```

-TODO: add instructions for symlink?

 ## Overview

-* Pages can be .jsx files or .md files
+* Pages can be JSX files or Markdown files
-* Any filename that begins with an underscore will be hidden.
-For example, _layout.jsx, _globals.jsx, _partials.jsx
+* Globals is a file that can contain JSX functions, variables, etc. that can be used in your templates
+* Partials allow you to reuse components or other bits of code
+* Layouts are nested according to the file hierarchy.
+Layouts can be JSX or Go templates.

 ## Hello World